 - What does Omoshiroi mean in Japanese?

-- Japanese particles - Guide to 200 functions and meanings
+- Japanese Particles – Guide to 200 Functions and Meanings

-Using Nara as a Particle
+Using Nara as a particle

 The form nara [なら] can be used with a particle.

-If you use the particle の before なら, you are emphasizing a meaning, and it can be used to give advice, make suggestions, requests, and others.
+If you use the particle の before the なら, you are emphasizing a meaning, and it can be used to give advice, make some suggestions, requests, and others.
 You can use the particle の after adjectives and verbs.

 - そんなに暑いのなら上着を脱げばいいのに。